Peru is a stunning country rich in both cultural history and natural wonders.

 In terms of landscape, the Gran Vilaya trek goes through the thick jungle, beautiful river valleys, and the highest altitudes of the Amazonian forest.

-From a cultural point of view, you are going to learn about Chachapoya culture by visiting 2 religious sites, the fortified citadels of Pirquilla and Lanche, (the latest uncovered from the jungle only 3 years ago) and Kuelap, the Chachapoyas’ main citadel and center of their power.
+From a cultural point of view, you will learn about Chachapoya culture by visiting 2 religious sites, the fortified citadels of Pirquilla and Lanche (the latest uncovered from the jungle only 3 years ago) Kuelap, the Chachapoyas’ main citadel and center of their power.

 8. Taquile Island